 Other facts in (approximately) descending order of importance:

 - I enjoy contributing to institutions that I work in and try to make a positive difference.
 In 2016/17, I convened the Economics Postdoc Seminar at the University of Oxford.
-From 2017 to 2019, I serve as Junior Dean of Nuffield College.
-I am also a member of the Governing Body, the Welfare Committee and the Personnel and Domestic Committee of Nuffield College.
+From 2017 to 2019, I served as Junior Dean of Nuffield College.
+I was also a member of the Governing Body, the Welfare Committee and the Personnel and Domestic Committee of Nuffield College.
 During my time in Copenhagen, I was on the Council of the Economics Department and on the PhD Committee of the Faculty of Social Sciences.
 (Yes, I was also student president in high school …)

 - From 2007 to 2010, I worked for a member of the German Parliament.
 I also wrote, among other things, about what German politicians can (not) learn from Barack Obama (the distortive headlines were added by an editor who was more fond of Obama than I was — an early lesson in the vagaries of the publication process!), and how the Social Democrats can regain their old strength (in a political magazine, both links in German).

 - It is my ambition to be one of Northern Europe’s leading experts on Lyndon B. Johnson.
 (I am quite probably the youngest.)
 Click here for my page-filling article on Lyndon B. Johnson in the German weekly Die Zeit.